MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Demos/3-microsoft-copilot-work.md

 ## Demo Setup

-This demo does not rely on any sample documents.
+This demo doesn't rely on any sample documents.
 Instead, it relies on already existing communications you may have with your peers.

-In the prompts below, you will reference a person who you do not share confidential information with.
+In the prompts below, you'll reference a person who you don't share confidential information with.

 ## Talking Points